 |9:30am||Morning Prayer and Holy Communion in the Chapel of St Werburgh|

-For those of you with a passion for history, the original church was built in the Romanesque or Norman style, parts of which can still be seen today.
-This church was subsequently rebuilt from around 1250 onwards in the Gothic style, a process which took about 275 years, resulting in the incredible structure we see today.
+The original church was built in the Romanesque or Norman style, parts of which can still be seen today.
+This church was subsequently rebuilt from around 1250 onward in the Gothic style, a process which took about 275 years an resulted in the incredible structure seen today.

-With the most complete set of monastic buildings in the country, a Georgian square and series of streets, the remains of Roman barracks on the Dean’s field and the largest open green spaces within the walls, you’ll discover a tour of the everything the cathedral has to offer, including the Tower, is most rewarding.
+With the most complete set of monastic buildings in the country, a Georgian square and series of streets, the remains of Roman barracks on the Dean’s field and the largest open green spaces within the walls, visitors can eperience everything the cathedral has to offer.

-Our cathedral Café remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, including some stunning local produce courtesy of the busy bees in our new Falconry & Nature Garden
+Our Refectory Café remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, including some stunning local produce courtesy of the bees in our new Falconry & Nature Gardens.